jgongd/det-finetune-swallow-tokyotechllm/README.md

-# det-finetuning-swallow-tokyotech-llm
+# Finetune Swallow 70B by tokyotech-llm using HPE Machine Learning Development Environment (aka Determined AI)
-Finetune Swallow - LLM models by Tokyo Institute of Technology - using HPE Machine Learning Development Environment (MLDE) callback with Hugging Face Trainer API to enable MLDE's distributed training, fault tolerance, checkpointing and metrics reporting.
+Finetune Swallow - LLM models by Tokyo Institute of Technology - using HPE MLDE callback with Hugging Face Trainer API to enable MLDE's distributed training, fault tolerance, checkpointing and metrics reporting.

-# Why Swallow?

-- Overview of Swallow
+# Overview of Swallow

 Swallow is an LLM developed by researchers at Tokyo Tech with enhanced Japanese capability, by extending the vocabulary of Llama 2 to include Japanese characters and continual pre-training on a large Japanese web corpus.
-The performance of Swallow increased with the amount of training data up to 100B tokens through continual pre-training, and Swallow achieved competitive performance compared to other LLMs trained on English and Japanese datasets from scractch.
+The performance of Swallow increased with the amount of training data up to 100B tokens through continual pre-training, and Swallow achieved competitive performance compared to other LLMs trained on English and Japanese datasets from scratch.

 Swallow paper: [Continual Pre-Training for Cross-Lingual LLM Adaptation: Enhancing Japanese Language Capabilities](https://arxiv.org/pdf/2404.17790)

 - Why instruction tuning?